gargi137/intelligent-process-automation/README.md

 **CSV**: For managing and manipulating data in CSV format.

 **scikit-learn (sklearn)**: For any machine learning models or techniques used.

-**OCR (Alternative to Tesseract)**: Applied for text extraction from documents in the Document Processing phase.

 **Chatbot Framework**: For implementing customer service automation and providing rule-based interactions.